 Among experts, password length alone does not mean security.
 Why is this?

-As users want to remember their passwords easily, they have used predictable passwords as, e.g., "Password" which fulfills the 8 characters length criteria.
-When providers asked for longer 12 characters passwords and a combination of uppercase letters, lowercase letters, numbers, and special characters, many users just appending standard patterns, e.g., "123$" to come up with the 12 characters achieving e.g., "Password123$".
+As users want to remember their passwords easily, they have used predictable passwords like, e.g., “Password” which fulfills the 8 characters length criteria.
+When providers asked for longer 12 characters passwords and a combination of uppercase letters, lowercase letters, numbers, and special characters, many users just appending standard patterns, e.g., “123$” to come up with the 12 characters achieving e.g., “Password123$”.

 What is Password Complexity